alextsigonias/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Mechanism Design
+- Algorithmic Mechanism Design
 - Sequential Decision-Making
-- Pricing and Optimal Stopping
+- Algorithms for Social Good

 # Education to show in About widget
 education: